 10:00 a.m.
 Discussing Ma’iingan plan process & organic breakouts

 For more information or to get involved, contact Bad River Wildlife Specialist Abi Fergus at email@example.com or 715-685-7840 ext.
 1554.
 For questions on registration contact firstname.lastname@example.org.

 There is no registration fee for this event but we do ask that you register so we know how many will be in attendance.
-Please register by December 8, 2019, or we cannot guarantee a setting at either of the meals during the event.

 GET A T-SHIRT, SUPPORT US!